+The General Assembly discusses the problems of administration of justice as well as other issues concerning courts and the work of judges.
+The General Assembly hears reports by the Chief Justice of the Supreme

+The General Assembly of Judges

-The Court en banc discusses the problems of administration of justice as well as other issues concerning courts and the work of judges.
-The Court en banc hears reports by the Chief Justice of the Supreme Court and the Minister of Justice concerning the development of the legal and court system, elects members of judicial self-government bodies and representatives to the examination committees, professional suitability assessment committees and disciplinary committees of other legal professions.
+Court and the Minister responsible for the sector concerning the development of the legal and court system, elects members of judicial self-government bodies and representatives to the examination committees, professional suitability assessment committees and disciplinary committees of other legal professions.

-The Court en banc has discussed, for example, the directions of the development of the court system, the draft Courts Act, the possibilities for analysing the workload of judges, the methods of giving feedback to the judges and the public relations strategy of the courts.
+The General Assembly has discussed issues such as the development of the judiciary, amendments to the Courts Act, the workload and feedback of judges, the openness of judicial proceedings and the implementation of digital solutions.